econ-ark/beyond-the-streetlight/REMARK.md

 # Abstract

 This repository provides an analysis of the trend in forecast errors made by the Tealbook/Greenbook(GB) and the Survey of Professional Forecasters(SPF) for measures of the unemployment rate and real growth in personal consumption expenditures from 1982 to 2017.
-The data on forecasts for unemployment and consumption made by the federal reserve (Tealbook/Greenbook) and the mean across private forcasters are provided by the Philidelphia Fed.
+The data on forecasts for unemployment and consumption made by the Federal Reserve (Tealbook/Greenbook) and the mean across private forecasters are provided by the Philadelphia Fed.
 Data on realized values of the forecasted variables are provided by the St. Louis Fed.

 ---

-# Website-specific metadata for enhanced display and discoverability
+## Website-specific metadata for enhanced display and discoverability

 learning_objectives:

 - "Understand the limitations of traditional data sources in economic research"
 - "Explore how Google Books data can supplement conventional economic indicators"
 - "Apply web scraping and text analysis techniques to economic research"
 - "Assess the validity of alternative data sources through replication studies"
 - "Compare forecast accuracy between traditional and unconventional data approaches"

 prerequisites:

 - "Intermediate knowledge of macroeconomics and economic indicators"
 - "Basic Python programming skills"
 - "Familiarity with data manipulation (pandas) and visualization (matplotlib)"
 - "Understanding of statistical concepts and forecast evaluation"
 - "Knowledge of web APIs and data scraping concepts"

 jupyter_notebooks:

 - path: "RS100_Discussion_Slides.ipynb"
     description: "Main presentation slides and interactive analysis"
     type: "presentation"
     estimated_runtime: "10-15 minutes"

 related_materials:

 - "data-analysis-techniques"
 - "economic-forecasting"
 - "web-scraping-methods"
 - "alternative-data-sources"

 methodology_tags:

 - "alternative data"
 - "web scraping"
 - "forecast evaluation"
 - "text analysis"
 - "economic indicators"
 - "google books ngram"
 - "replication study"

 difficulty_level: "intermediate"

 estimated_completion_time: "2-3 hours for full analysis"

 research_context: |
   This project demonstrates the exploration of unconventional data sources for economic research, specifically using Google Books Ngram data to track economic concepts over time.
 It serves as both a methodological contribution and a replication study, showing how alternative data can complement traditional economic indicators.

 educational_value: |
   Students and researchers will learn how to think creatively about data sources, implement web scraping techniques for research, and critically evaluate the validity of alternative data through rigorous comparison with established sources.

 policy_relevance: |
   The methods demonstrated here are relevant for real-time economic monitoring, early warning systems, and situations where traditional data may be delayed or unavailable.
 This is particularly valuable for emerging economies or during crisis periods.

 computational_requirements:
   python_version: "3.8+"
   key_packages:
     - "pandas"
     - "matplotlib"
     - "requests"
     - "beautifulsoup4"
     - "numpy"